I am an economic geographer studying work, employment and the social regulation of labor markets using co-produced, qualitative methods.

 “Disaster Diaries: Qualitative Research at a Distance” in International Journal of Qualitative Methods (Peer Reviewed) with Barford, A., Osborne, H., Pradhan, K., Proefke, R., Shrestha, S. and Pratiwi, A.M.
 Open Access.

-Public Engagement
+Policy and Public Engagement

 Short Film: “Didilai Didiko Sandesh”